|Home|||||About CH101|||||1st and 2nd Century|||||3rd and 4th Century|||||Feedback: Questions/Answers|||||Search|||||Contact CH101|

-Is it true that Emperor Constantine led an army of Christians against the Donatists in 316 AD?
+Is it true that Emperor Constantine led an army of Christians against the Donatists in 316 AD?Jan 17th, 2012

 It is unfortunate that Anabaptists and others in the "Free" Church feel a certain superiority about their stance on such things as pacifism and being anti-hiearchical.
 If you read my book review on "Retrieving the Tradition" you will see that I have been a "Free" church Christian my entire Christian experience.
 I have reached out to several Anabaptist writers/blogs/web sites to challenge them as an historian of the early church, but only one has had the humility to admit and change the error.
 When you continue to write or say what you have been shown to be false, what is that?
-One such pastor told me he would consult his own historian to confirm what I was attempting to show him - his own historian could not disagree with me...yet he continues to have this incorrect statement below on his web site.
+One young man told me he would consult his own historian to confirm what I was attempting to show him - his own historian could not disagree with me...yet he continues to have this incorrect statement below on his web site.
 Very sad.

-.
+The end does not justify the means.
 Telling lies or distorting the truth about Constantine does NOT help the cause of Christ.